Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Enable auditing for the SQL server/Azure Policy - Deny/README.md

 # Deny disable of Auditing on SQL servers

-This policy ensures that Auditing can not be set to disbaled on SQL Servers for enhanced security & compliance.
+This policy ensures that Auditing cannot be set to disabled on SQL Servers for enhanced security & compliance.

 ## Try on Portal